-These lengthy documents can be cumbersome to navigate, particularly when trying to understand how the new regulations compare to the previous directives—and more importantly, the critical steps that manufacturers should undertake now to ensure conformity by May 2021 (MDR) and May 2022 (IVDR), respectively.
+These lengthy documents can be cumbersome to navigate, particularly when trying to understand how the new regulations compare to the previous directives—and more importantly, the critical steps that manufacturers should undertake to ensure conformity to MDR (mandatory compliance as of May 2021) and May 2022 for IVDR.

 NAMSA, in an effort to assist global medical device and IVD manufacturers with their compliance planning, has made available several complimentary resources which can be found below.

 We hope you find these tools to be beneficial as you prepare for implementation of the new regulations.